 Fyre Festival, a luxury music festival in the Bahamas, was a complete failure from a project management perspective — headliners dropped out days before, fans were stranded at the airport, and luxury “villas” turned out to be regular tents (many weren’t even assembled!).

-Let’s take a closer look at how a project schedule can keep things on the right track (and prevent disasters like the Fyre Festival from happening).
+Let’s take a closer look at how a project schedule can keep things on the right track (and prevent work breakdown structure (WBS) disasters from happening).

-Here’s an example of a Gantt chart in monday.com:
+Here’s an example of a Gantt chart on monday.com:

-A Gantt chart provides a high-level view of your projects from start to finish.
+A Gantt chart provides a high-level view of your projects and task management from start to finish.
 You can assign tasks, collaborate in real-time, and adjust the project plan as needed.

 A project schedule helps you estimate the time and resources you need to deliver a project, so you can plan accordingly.

-Identify bottlenecksA project schedule can help you identify bottlenecks.
-If you see that tasks are overdue, you can catch issues early on and adjust timelines or allocate more resources.
+3) Identify and prepare for bottlenecksA project schedule can help you identify bottlenecks.
+If you see that tasks are overdue, you can catch issues early on and adjust timelines or resources.
 With project management software, you can set deadlines and receive notifications if anything gets delayed.

-Here’s how you can set deadlines in monday.com to stay on track:
+Here’s how you can set deadlines on monday.com: